kspex24/TriviaGame/README.md

 Trivia-Game
 Project Description:

-This is a hangman game created using JavaScript, HTML and CSS/Twitter Bootstrap.
+This is a trivia game created using JavaScript, HTML and CSS/Twitter Bootstrap.
 It tests the user's tv show knowledge.

 How does it work?
 The user has 30 seconds to complete the multiple choice quiz.
 The questions, answers, and correct answer are stored in an object.
 When the user clicks Start Quiz, the multiple choice questions and answers with radio buttons will be displayed on the screen.
 The questions, answers, and correct answers are stored in an object.